laurentj/slimerjs/README.md

 SlimerJS is a scriptable browser.
 It allows you to manipulate a web page with an external Javascript script: opening a webpage, clicking on links, modifying the content...
-It is useful to do functional tests, page automaton, network monitoring, screen capture etc.
+It is useful to do functional tests, page automation, network monitoring, screen capture etc.

 It is a tool like [PhantomJs](http://phantomjs.org/), except that it runs Gecko instead of Webkit, and it is not (yet) natively headless.